-The essence of a Jack and Jill bathroom, also known as a his-and-hers ensuite, is that it’s a shared space featuring both communal and individual elements.
-A genuine Jack and Jill arrangement is when a bathroom has two entrances and serves two bedrooms, while a his-and-hers ensuite obviously serves two members of a couple sharing one bedroom.
+The essence of a Jack and Jill bathroom is that it’s a shared space featuring both communal and individual elements.
+It’s often called a ‘his and hers ensuite’.
+A truly genuine Jack and Jill arrangement is when a bathroom has two entrances and serves two bedrooms.
+And a his-and-hers ensuite simply serves two members of a couple sharing one bedroom.

 Both are typically set up with a single toilet and bath/shower area, but with two separate sinks (or a double-sized shared sink with two taps), two mirrors (or a double-sized one) and often two sets of storage.

-Below are 35 examples of Jack and Jill bathrooms and his-and-hers ensuites to give you an idea of how others have set up a bathroom specifically designed to be shared.
-There’s sure to be a style you like in here!
+Below are 18 ideas for Jack and Jill bathrooms and his-and-hers ensuites.
+They’ll give you some ideas on how others have set up a bathroom specifically designed to be shared.
 You can also find more inspo in our article on master bathroom ideas.

 1. Twice as nice

-When you’re designing an en-suite, take advantage of the doubling up of symmetrical elements by incorporating two sets of stunning fixtures that truly deserve to be celebrated.
-Here, a matching pair of hob-mounted gooseneck spouts with a minimalist profile look even more beautiful in tandem.
-These gorgeous taps and faucets are made of solid brass and are designed to patina with age.
+When you’re designing an en-suite, take advantage of the doubling up of symmetrical elements.
+For example, by incorporating two sets of stunning fixtures that truly deserve to be celebrated.
+For example, a matching pair of hob-mounted gooseneck spouts with a minimalist profile look even more beautiful in tandem.

 2. Twin pedestals in glam bathroom

-Simple, classic white pedestal sinks keep this space light and airy and allow the focus to fall on the gorgeous shared trolley cart, brushed metal mirrors and matching pretty wall sconces.
-If you like this look, then you’ll love these Art Deco bathroom ideas too.
+Simple, classic white pedestal sinks keep a space light and airy and allow the focus to fall on other elements, like the mirrors or wall sconces.

 When you have two mirrors, three lights typically work best– one on either side of mirrors and one in the middle – to provide even light for both users.
-Here’s a popular contemporary look: sleek minimalism with neat soft grey wall tile, boxy mirrors to complement the simple rectangular vanity, streamlined wall-mounted fixtures and unobtrusive spotlight wall sconces.
+A popular contemporary look: sleek minimalism with neat soft grey wall tile, boxy mirrors to complement a simple rectangular vanity, streamlined wall-mounted fixtures and unobtrusive spotlight wall sconces.

-I like how this bathroom is full of circular and rectangular forms which add interest despite the basic colour scheme and simplicity of elements.
-Have feature tile in your bathroom?
+Have beautiful tile in your bathroom?
 You can get an expert to give it a thorough clean.
 Find out how much tile and grout cleaning costs.

-This little en-suite is highly functional for a couple, featuring two rainfall showerheads as well as a high-pressure handheld showerhead on a riser rail.
-The addition of a long inset ledge is perfect to allow enough space for both users’ self-care products.
+Make your en-suite highly functional for a couple by featuring two rainfall showerheads as well as a high-pressure handheld showerhead on a riser rail.
+Add a long inset ledge to allow enough space for both users’ self-care products.

 For more shower ideas, you can also see our recent article on bathroom shower ideas.
 And if you need someone to help with updating your shower get the right help with professional showerhead installation.